Elián González: Seizure and reactions

 A federal agent retrieves Elián from his relatives' home in Miami.
 This photo won the 2001 Pulitzer Prize for Breaking News.

 In the pre-dawn hours of Saturday, April 22, 2000, agents of the United States Border Patrol's special BORTAC unit, as part of an operation in which more than 130 Immigration and Naturalization Service personnel took part, approached the house, knocked on the door, and identified themselves.
 When no one responded, they entered.
 At the same time, pepper-spray and mace were employed against persons outside who attempted to interfere.
-In the confusion, Armando Gutierrez called in Alan Diaz, of the Associated Press, to enter the house and enter a room with González, his great-uncle's wife Angela Lázaro, her niece, the niece's young son, and Donato Dalrymple (one of the two men who had rescued him from the ocean).
+In the confusion, Armando Gutierrez called in Alan Diaz, of the Associated Press, to enter the house and enter a room with González, his granduncle's wife Angela Lázaro, her niece, the niece's young son, and Donato Dalrymple (one of the two men who had rescued him from the ocean).
 They waited in the room listening to agents searching the house.
 Diaz took a widely publicized photograph of a border patrol agent confronting Dalrymple and the boy.
 INS subsequently flew six-year-old Elian out of Miami aboard a Justice Prisoner and Alien Transportation System aircraft.

 INS also stated in the days after the raid that they had identified as many as two dozen persons who were "prepared to thwart any government operation", some of whom had concealed weapons while others had criminal records.

-Approximately 100 people protested against the raid as it took place, with some calling the INS agents "assassins".
+Approximately 100 people protested against the raid as it took place, with some of them calling the INS agents "assassins".
 Then-New York City Mayor Rudy Giuliani described BORTAC agents involved in the seizure of Elian as "storm troopers" at least six times.
 Federal Law Enforcement Officers Association reacted with "strong disgust and dismay" to the Nazi imagery and demanded Giuliani's apology.
 Hillary Clinton, then running against Giuliani for the 2000 United States Senate election in New York, agreed with FLEOA in asking for an apology.
 Giuliani refused to apologize, although he stated his criticism was aimed at President Clinton and Attorney General Reno.
 He later withdrew from the race for unrelated reasons.

 Public opinion about the INS raid on the Miami González's house was widely polarized.
 There were two major focuses in media coverage of the event: the raid and the family reunions.
 A Time magazine issue showed a photo of a joyful González being reunited with his father (the caption says "Papa!"), while Newsweek ran an issue that focused on the raid, entitled "Seizing Elián".

-The struggle between González's American family and his father was portrayed in the 2000 television film, A Family In Crisis: The Elian Gonzales Story, which starred Esai Morales as Elián's father, Juan Miguel Gonzalez; Laura Harring as Elián's cousin Marisleysis Gonzalez; and Alec Roberts in the title role.
+The struggle between González's American family and his father was portrayed in the 2000 television film, A Family In Crisis: The Elian Gonzales[sic] Story, which starred Esai Morales as Elián's father, Juan Miguel Gonzalez; Laura Harring as Elián's cousin Marisleysis Gonzalez; and Alec Roberts in the title role.

+Despite the reactions, González has openly stated that he did in fact support his return to Cuba.